South West Public Health Training Programme

 Acting Up and Locum Consultant

 The period of acting up should not be confused with undertaking a locum consultant post.
-By undertaking a period of acting up training, the trainee will be moving into an established, Faculty-approved consultant post and will continue to receive regular educational supervision.
-A trainee who is acting up should not use the term ‘locum consultant’ to describe their acting up position.
+By undertaking a period of acting up training, the StR will be moving into an established, Faculty-approved consultant post and will continue to receive regular educational supervision.
+A StR who is acting up should not use the term ‘locum consultant’ to describe their acting up position.

-Trainees can apply for consultant posts 6 months before the end of their training, but cannot take up a consultant post until they get a CCT and finish training.
+StRs can apply for a Consultant post 6 months before the end of their training but cannot take up a Consultant post until they have been awarded a CCT and completed training.

 Principles of Acting Up